-Stuart Forster looks at the origins and heritage of Chinese New Year celebrations and annual festivities around the world to celebrate the annual event also known as the Spring Festival.
+Stuart Forster looks at origins of Chinese New Year celebrations and festivities around the world to celebrate the annual event also known as the Spring Festival.

-Firecrackers flash and pop during Chinese New Year celebrations.
+Traditionally, firecrackers flash and pop during Chinese New Year celebrations.
 Drums and gongs sound.
-Dragon and lion dances are held in cities around the world.
+Dragon and lion dances are held in cities around the planet.

-The celebration is also known as the Spring Festival because it’s also about the arrival of springtime and the season of fertility.
-A good spring clean is traditionally part of preparations for the New Year.
+Chinese New Year is also known as the Spring Festival.
+It’s also about celebrating the arrival of springtime and the season of fertility.
+A thorough spring clean is traditionally part of preparations for the New Year.

 Hong Kong’s Lantern Festival